 You just have to scroll to browse a website with infinite scroll design.
 It’s that simple.
 The users don’t have to worry about anything else.
 As a result, you won’t have to worry about users leaving the site because they don’t understand how it works.

-4. Great for Displaying Large Number of Images/Videos
+4. Great for Displaying a Large Number of Images/Videos

 Infinite scrolling is the best fit for websites that have a large number of images or videos to display.
 The user can easily browse through content and won’t need to click on buttons.
-Pinterest, Youtube are the common example.
+Pinterest and Youtube are common examples.

 Cons of Infinite Scroll